Prompt Library · 36 prompts

 What the agent should do: [describe the task]

-Context it operates in: [e.g. "customer service for a SaaS company", "internal research assistant"]
+Context it works in: [e.g., "customer service for a SaaS company", "internal research assistant"]

 Tools it has access to: [list tools if relevant]